At least 30 migrants have died after their boat sinks in the English Channel

-At least 30 migrants have died after their boat sank in the English Channel.
+At least 30 people have died after their boat sank in the English Channel.

-A number of migrants were headed for the UK when their boat capsized in the strait.
+A number of people were headed for the UK when their boat capsized in the strait.

 A fishing boat sounded the alarm earlier on Wednesday after spotting several people at sea off the coast of France.